Coastal Access Toolkit

 Disclaimer

 This site is designed to help users understand how the law might apply to their needs.
-This site does NOT provide legal advice, which is the application of law to someone's specific circumstances.
+This site does NOT provide legal advice, which is the application of law to one's specific circumstances.
 We recommend you consult a lawyer if you want professional assurance that our information, and your interpretation of it, is appropriate to your particular situation.